ministryofjustice/bichard7-next-core/README.md

       1. `npm run build -w packages/common`
       2. Or, `npm run watch -w packages/common`
 4. Go to the package you want to change and follow that package's README

-## Publishing package updates

-The code in this repository is packaged in the [`@moj-bichard7-developers/bichard7-next-core` NPM package](https://www.npmjs.com/package/@moj-bichard7-developers/bichard7-next-core).

-To deploy a new version of the package:

-1. Manually bump the version number in `package.json` in your PR.
-It's recommended to follow [semantic versioning principles](https://semver.org).
-1. Merge your PR into the `main` branch.
-1. Run the [`Release` GitHub action](https://github.com/ministryofjustice/bichard7-next-core/actions/workflows/release.yml) against the `main` branch, by clicking the "Run workflow" button in the Actions interface.

 ## Testing